Ciyradyl/CiyradylMovieAPP/README.md

 **Single Page Movie Application(React)**

 *This application fetches json data from TMDB API and uses it to populate the related reach pages(trending, popular) with help of two buttons.
-You can check the movie details via clicking on that specific movie that you want to see the details.
-It also contains a search query for movies.*
+You can check the movie details via clicking on that specific movie that you want to check.
+It also contains a search query for movies and a categories sections that you filter the movies by their categories.*

 ![Screenshot_1](https://user-images.githubusercontent.com/32496821/205926452-ad25c364-2e68-49a8-92d6-af3ecfe6ef9c.png)